 It is important to note that this plan does not cover the technical aspects of navigation (locks, dams and associated infrastructure), flood risk management projects (such as levees and floodwalls), Mississippi River water level management, dredging and channel maintenance, or environmental restoration (such as the Upper Mississippi River Restoration Program).

 Public involvement in the Master Plan revision process is critical and has helped us gain a clearer understanding of the river and its many uses.
-Click on the links below to view the draft revised documents.
+Click on the links below to view the final revised Master Plan with Integrated Environmental Assessment for the Mississippi River Project.